kernopy/simulated-device-python/README.md

 ```

 The simulator will:
-1. Connect to the device hub API to get MQTT credentials
+1. Connect to the device hub API to get MQTT credentials and device config parameters
 2. Establish a secure MQTT connection
 3. Generate and publish simulated sensor data
 4. Continue publishing based on MAX_MESSAGES and TIME_DELAY settings